Mil Mi-28: Design

 The night attack variant helicopter retains most of the structural design of the original Mi-28.
 The main difference is the installation of an integrated electronic combat system.
-Other modifications include: new main gearbox for transmitting higher power to the rotor, new high-efficiency blades with swept-shaped tips, and an engine fuel injection control.
+Other modifications include: a new main gearbox for transmitting higher power to the rotor, new high-efficiency blades with swept-shaped tips, and an engine fuel injection control.

 The pilot uses a helmet-mounted target designator, which allocates the target to the navigator's surveillance and fire control system.
 The navigator/weapons officer is then able to employ guided weapons or guns against the target.
 The targeting system follows the direction of the pilot's eyes.

 Russia's military rotary-wing aircraft fleet has been fully refitted with new night vision goggles (NVG).
 Mil Mi-28N attack helicopters of the Russian Aerospace Forces (VKS) received GEO-ONV1-family NVGs.

 Armament

 The Mi-28 is equipped with a chin-mounted NPPU-28 turret with 30 mm automatic Shipunov 2A42 autocannon.
 It has selective fire, and a dual-feed, which allows for a cyclic rate of fire between 200 and 800 rounds per minute.
 Its effective range varies from 1,500 meters for ground vehicles to 2,500 meters for airborne targets.
 Rounds from high explosive incendiary (HEI) to armour-piercing discarding sabot (APDS) can be used.
 Stated penetration for the 3UBR8 round is 25 mm of RHA at 1,500 meters.